 In the online teaching world, people can be a bit protective of their turf.
 It is, after all, a competitive field.
 I know that a link from my website to a competitor’s website will tell Google to rank them above me… so I have to ask myself is it the right thing to help them?

 I feel that there is more worry about competition than there actually is competition.
 If you reach out and help other teachers, they may share with you.
 You can retweet each other, share each other’s Facebook posts, or link to each other’s websites.
-Recently, my internet was bad and so I referred a student to another teacher.
+Recently, my internet connection was bad and so I referred a student to another teacher for online lessons.
 It seemed like the right thing to do, even though they are – in a sense – my direct competition.

 Build Authority and Reputation